-The following statements must be signed and submitted to the PN Coordinator/Instructor.
+The following statements must be signed and submitted to the PN Coordinator/Instructor at Orientation.
 It will become a permanent part of the student file.

 I hereby state that I have read and received a written copy of Tennessee College of Applied Technology - Oneida/Huntsville's Practical Nursing Program Handbook.
-I have been explained and fully understand all of the policies as stated in the PN Handbook and have been given an opportunity to ask questions for clarification.
+I have been explained and fully understand all the policies as stated in the PN Handbook and have been given an opportunity to ask questions for clarification.
 I agree to abide by these rules of conduct while enrolled as a student.
-Furthermore, I understand that because my training requires that I spend time in affiliating agencies, I am subject to all of the codes/policies of those particular agencies as well.
+Furthermore, I understand that because my training requires spending time in affiliating agencies, I am subject to all the codes/ policies of those agencies too.
 I understand that it is my responsibility to read those codes/ policies and to abide by them unless it expressly interferes with the other policies set by Tennessee College of Applied Technology - Oneida/Huntsville's Practical Nursing Program.

-Signature

-Witness
+Signature Date Witness Date

-RECORD OF INSTRUCTION IN SAFETY TENNESSE COLLEGE OF APPLIED TECHNOLOGY- ONEIDA/HUNTSVIILE have had the school regulations related to safety explained to me.
-Having been informed and understand that which has been explained to me, I hereby promise to observe all rules of safety.
-Furthermore, I will try to protect others from hazards and accidents and, if necessary, call to the attention of the instructor any violation of these rules.
+RECORD OF INSTRUCTION IN SAFETY

+TENNESSE COLLEGE OF APPLIED TECHNOLOGY - ONEIDA/HUNTSVILLE

+I, , on this date, (Students name) (date) have had the school regulations relat ted to safety explained to me.
+Having been informed and understood that which has been expl lained to me, I hereby promise to observe all rules of safety.
+Furthermore, I will try to protect oth ners from hazards and accidents and, if necessary, call to the attention of the instructor any violati ion of these rules.
+(Students signature) e taught and tested on safety measures throughout the program as they relate to nursing and d nospital policy.
+(Signature of instructor)